 Similarly, some products are targeted at people who don't realize they have a problem.

-is the time to avoid these bugs.
+If by chance you are just getting started with a new small ISV, now is the time to avoid these bugs.
 Start out with a small gap.
 Choose a product that people know how to get excited about.

 Reason #2: Your product is very expensive